GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Giant Leopard (Hypercompe scribonia)

-Some caterpillars aren't actually furry, like this one.
+Note: Some caterpillars aren't actually "furry," like this one.
 What looks like thick black fur is actually a dense coat of sharp spines that can deal a painful poke if you squeeze the caterpillar too tightly.
-When disturbed, this species rolls into a ball and makes the sharp black spines protrude from its body.
+So take care to be extra gentle when handling these cats.

 Raising a Giant Leopard Caterpillar

 Like the woolly bear, these caterpillars overwinter as larvae, so they're hard to raise into adults.
 It's a shame because the adult giant leopard moth is one of the most beautiful moths in North America.

 Cool Video of the Giant Leopard Moth Caterpillar

 Hosts: various trees and plants including hackberry, mesquite, currant, blackberry, pear, maple, alder, poplar, willow, and wisteria